nlml/nlml.github.io/_posts/2018-06-25-getting-champion-coordinates-from-the-lol-minimap.md

 1. **Train a model to detect the positions of *any* champion on the minimap, then feed the detected regions from this model to a classifier model covering all champions**: this approach showed some promise early on, but was ultimately deemed unworkable.

-1. **Train a model on the raw champion ‘portraits’ **— the raw portrait /images of each champion that the icons on the minimap are based on — then somehow **transfer this model to work in detecting the champions on real minimap frames**.
+1. **Train a model on the raw champion ‘portraits’ **— the raw portrait images of each champion that the icons on the minimap are based on — then somehow **transfer this model to work in detecting the champions on real minimap frames**.

 We ultimately went with approach 3, which we describe in more detail in the next section.